Articles

 For example, Amazon has radically transformed the structure of its meetings by implementing a comprehensive system focused on autonomy and accountability.
 This system includes controlling the number of participants, with the principle of "2-Pizza teams", i.e. a maximum of as many guests as it takes to eat 2 pizzas without going hungry (generally 7 to 8 guests).
 In addition, at the start of the meeting, a 6-page memo is distributed to participants to inform them of the context and objectives.
 Although this step, carried out independently, can be relatively laborious, it proves to be highly effective when used in conjunction with the other practices deployed by the American e-commerce giant.

-This example shows that if you want to radically transform the structure of your meetings, the first step is to create a comprehensive and flexible meeting space for your teams.
-It must be able to centralize all your exchanges, adapt easily to hybrid as well as on-site working, and sustainably engage all participants.
+This example demonstrates that to truly transform the structure of your meetings, the first step is to establish a comprehensive and flexible meeting space for your teams.
+It should centralize all communications, seamlessly support both hybrid and in-person work, and consistently engage participants in a meaningful way.

 For example, you can create such a space using Klaxoon's all-in-one collaborative platform.
 Accessible anytime and from anywhere, it boosts the efficiency of your exchanges in meetings and beyond, and lets everyone express themselves in the way that suits them best.
 What's more, its collaborative tools ensure continuity in the follow-up to your meetings, centralizing all important information in one place, and saving time in creating minutes.